lucaspinacosta/lucaspinacosta/README.md

 # 💫 About Me:
 🔭 I'm a software developer with appretiation for field robotics, backend, linux optimization and unity development.

-"Do want you can...
+"Do what you can...

 Search it when you can't!

-Now you can do again!"
+Now you can... do again!"